 Leslie Butler – Second piano “on occasion,” according to Lynn Taitt.
-The Steinway Grand was the best one at Federal.
+Or lead as on “You’ve Lost The Love” by The Renegades, according to Keith Scott.
+The Baldwin Grand was the best one at Federal.
 [Butler had a six month gig at the Sheraton Eastland Motor Hotel in Portland, Maine in 1968, along with his wife, Jamaican guitarist Janet Enright.]

 Mike Thompson Jr. – Piano, organ.

 Sammy Ismay – Lead tenor saxophone on two numbers with Mighty Vikings.

 Conroy Cooper – Piano.
 According to Ernie Smith, Conroy plays on his “I Can’t Take It.”

 Merritone recordings of all these singers and players were supposedly engineered by one man.